DigiChanges/node-experience/README.md

 Common structures found within this project are:

 - Basic authentication and authorization
-- Filesystem with minIO, 100% S3 compatible
+- Filesystem with minIO, 100% S3 compatible.
-- Basic push Notification and Email
+- Basic push Notification and Email.
-- MikroORM, TypeORM and Mongoose Integration with a DatabaseFactory
+- MikroORM, TypeORM and Mongoose Integration with a DatabaseFactory.
-- Express and Koa integration with AppFactory
+- Express and Koa integration.
 - Business logic independent of the HTTP and persistence libraries.
 - Esbuild compiler.